madocter/development-guides/windows/USE_MS_WINDOWS_OS.md

 So you can't ve able to install again, this is not a bug but intentional.

-You will see: "Teams personal can´t run on desktop, try the web version".
+You will see: " Personal accounts aren’t supported yet in Teams (preview) ".

 * Remove your corporate account from accounts